Cog-Creators/Red-DiscordBot/docs/host-list.rst

 | `Time4VPS <https://www.time4vps.eu/>`_ is a Lithuanian VPS provider mainly focused
  on lower cost.

+| `GalaxyGate <https://galaxygate.net/>`_ is a VPS and dedicated server provider
+ with a single location in New York.

 | `Linode <https://www.linode.com/>`_ is a US based cloud services company similar
  to DigitalOcean with locations available worldwide.